 It’s a wonder that mudrooms aren’t required rooms in every home.
 What is a mudroom, you might be wondering?
-It’s essentially a small entryway or room that’s designed to serve as a space to remove shoes, jackets and other outerwear before entering a home.
+It’s essentially a small entryway or room that’s designed to serve as a space to remove shoes, jackets, and other outerwear before entering a home.

 Not only are these rooms functional and extremely useful, but they look really nice upon entering a home, as well.
 If you plan on remodeling or building a new home, you might want to consider adding a mudroom to your secondary entrance to help keep your home clean and tidy from outdoor debris.

-There are a few common traits that many mudrooms share to create a space that perfect for shedding your outer layers and footwear before coming back inside.
+There are a few common traits that many mudrooms share to create a space that is perfect for shedding your outer layers and footwear before coming back inside.

 Benches give the mudroom a unique look while also providing a space to take off shoes.
-Built-in benches are the best way to go, as they give a room a sense of purpose, while also providing a place to sit or even store shoes.
-Consider custom woodwork for a built-in bench that will be durable and aesthetically-pleasing.
+Built-in benches are the best way to go, as they give a room a sense of purpose while also providing a place to sit or even store shoes.
+Consider custom woodwork for a built-in bench that will be durable and aesthetically pleasing.

 Mudrooms aren’t mudrooms without the right amount of storage.
-Many people choose cabinetry, cubbies, open shelving and drawers to their belongings, but your mudroom is up to you!
-Whatever you think would work best to shoes, coats and other outwear will help make your entryway unique.
+Many people choose cabinetry, cubbies, open shelving, and drawers to their belongings, but your mudroom is up to you!
+Whatever you think would work best to shoes, coats, and other outwear will help make your entryway unique.

 Coat hooks are essential to a quality mudroom.
 You need a place to store your jackets upon entering the home, and coat hooks make it much easier than stuffing them into a closet and having to dig them back out again.

 Building a mudroom will provide a unique addition to your home that is as functional as it is attractive.
-You can even double it as a laundry room, providing an all-in-one place for dirty clothes and shoes, while still adding a sense of character in the process.
+You can even double it as a laundry room, providing an all-in-one place for dirty clothes and shoes while still adding a sense of character in the process.